Sudhanshu-Taneja/golang/README.md

 # Error handling

 Error in GO is just an error interface which just has a function that returns a string.

+# Continue keyword

+It stops the current iteration of a loop and continues to the next iteration.

+# Break keyword

+It stops the current iteration of a loop and exits the loop.